joshb738/NBA_Player_Analysis/README.md

 ## Project Overview

 Using machine learning to analyze player decline in the NBA.
-This analysis will seek to provide insight on the following questions:
+This analysis will aim to provide insight on the following questions:

 1. Based on the player archtype, when will the athlete begin to experience a decline in performance?
 2. Once the player has begun to decline, will an adjusting the athletes playstyle help avoid regression?